As a Commonwealth country, Kenya’s legal system descends from English common law.

 Like a company, an LLP also has a legal personality distinct from its members.
 In this case, the members are only liable for the amount contributed to the LLP.
 However, the partners may also agree to contribute to the assets of the LLP on its winding-up, beyond their individual contribution to the LLP.
 Courts may also pierce the corporate veil, as mentioned above.

 Employment within the Kenyan private sector is primarily governed by the Employment Act (No 11 of 2007) as read together with its subsidiary legislation, the Employment (General) Rules, 2014.
 Where collective bargaining agreements and employers' organisations are present, the Labour Relations Act (No 14 of 2007) and the Trade Unions Regulations are also applicable.
 Additionally, the Labour Institutions Act (No 12 of 2007) establishes the various national labour institutions, and provides for their functions, powers and duties.
 The Work Injury Benefits Act (No 13 of 2007) and the Occupational Safety and Health Act (No 15 of 2007), together with their respective regulations, legislate on the injuries and illnesses suffered by employees during the course of their work.
+There is also the Employment & Labour Relations Court Act 2012 and the attendant subsidiary rules (the Employment & Labour Relations Court (Procedure) Rules 2016), which prescribe the manner in which the Labour Courts facilitate the resolution of any employment disputes.

 The employment relationship is governed by an employment contract, which must be provided by an employer to an employee and must contain particulars prescribed by the Employment Act.
 The employment relationship is further governed by any existing collective bargaining agreements (in the case of unionised employees) and the Regulation of Wages Orders, which set industry-specific minimum standards that regulate the terms of employment.